mkiser/WTFJHT/faq.md

 ---

-### *Getting started*
+### <em id="getting-started">Getting started</em>

-**Is this free?** Yes, WTFJHT is free and 100% sustained entirely through voluntary reader contributions.
+<strong id="is-this-free">Is this free?</strong> Yes, WTFJHT is free and 100% sustained entirely through voluntary reader contributions.
 And, I plan to keep doing this for as long as you keep supporting me (as defined by earning a fair living wage).
 This is my full-time job.
 So, if you find my work valuable and find yourself relying on it, [invest in the continued production of WTFJHT by becoming a supporting member](https://whatthefuckjusthappenedtoday.com/membership/).

-**What is your publishing schedule?** WTF Just Happened Today? publishes Monday-Thursday, except for federal, market holidays, and some random holidays.
+<strong id="what-is-your-publishing-schedule">What is your publishing schedule?</strong> WTF Just Happened Today? publishes Monday-Thursday, except for federal, market holidays, and some random holidays.
 Below is the 2026 publishing schedule (and I reserve the right to take additional days off or amend the schedule as needed):

 * **2026 publishing schedule**
 * New Year's Day – January 1 \